If you are reading this, either you have a baby and a humidifier, or just a baby, and you would like to know when to use a humidifier for a baby.

 If you have a baby, you should buy a humidifier too, regardless of whether you live in an area with dry air or not.
 You see, a baby’s airways are quite sensitive.
 Therefore, even if the air is only slightly dry, they may experience some pain.

 Thankfully, this is why humidifiers were manufactured.
 There is no reason for your baby to suffer at all.
-You can see this article for information about the best humidifier for nursery.
+You can see this article for information about the best humidifier for the nursery.

-When to use humidifier for baby
+When to use a humidifier for a baby

-When to use humidifier for baby depends on a few important things.
+This depends on a few important things.
 For example, it depends on the level of humidity that you have in the room.
 It also depends on the health of the baby.

 Here, let us look at a few of the times when you may need to use a humidifier for your baby:

-When it is cold
+a) When it is cold

 Why do babies catch colds?
 Well, (tongue in cheek) because colds travel slower than heat.
-On a serious note though, when your baby has a cold, you may be advised to use a humidifier in the baby’s room.
+On a serious note, though, when your baby has a cold, you may be advised to use a humidifier in the baby’s room.

 If you have to consume a lot of fluids, then it is also logical that your airways would love a little “fluid” in the air.
-And that is what a humidifier does, it injects some mist in the air.
+And that is what a humidifier does: it injects some mist into the air.

-There is one thing to note though …
+There is one thing to note, though:

 On the contrary, you should make sure that you maintain optimum humidity in the room.
-Always find out how low or high your humidity is so that you can keep it at recommended levels.
+Always find out how low or high your humidity is so that you can keep it at the recommended levels.

-When the baby is congested
+c) When the baby is congested

 Well, isn’t this the same as having a cold?
 Not exactly, because many things can cause congestion in your baby.
 One of them is dried mucus matter in the nostrils.
 In this case, some air with moisture would help dislodge the dried mucus.